cruidin/white-duck-is-back/README.md

 Overall, I enjoyed working on this project.
 Unlike the drama and the trauma that my JavaScript project inflicted on me (lol), I was able to stay more focused and calm for most of the time.
 That's not to say though that this project wasn't challenging.

 Initially, I realised that, due to the more abstract nature of the command line, I needed to rethink how to approach it.
 I spent some time exploring and learning about the Python `turtle` Library and I entertained the idea of doing my project with it.
-I eventually settled for an interactive story with a game of Rock, Paper, Scissors.
+But I eventually settled for an interactive story with a game of Rock, Paper, Scissors.

 I want to take the opportunity here to say that things only started making sense when I started my project.
 It seems to me that the best way for me to learn is by blindingly diving into a completely new language and then figuring out how to navigate through it as opposed to the more classic way of learning the theory then applying it afterwards.
 So I took the more unorthodox approach here and it worked - I’m not saying that my project is brilliant but rather just stating that I actually learned an awful lot by doing it the way I did and I understand now every single thing that I did here which is great.

+Also, I am aware that some things could have been done better like the way I documented the testing.
+Instead of documenting each phase of the testing, which I can assure was done constantly, I just kept on going without taking proper note of it.
+This is something I will certainly try to improve when working on future projects.
+But for now, once again, I've ran out of time so I won't be able to present all the tests performed.

 [Back to the top](#white-duck-is-back)